-With winter fast approaching, it’s time to bring out the fleece blankets and cozy socks.
-For your canine family members, it might be time for a winter jacket or a heated dog bed.
-Doggos regulate their temperatures differently than we do (mostly because of all that fur), so don’t repurpose your heated blanket for their use.
-Instead, find a heated bed designed for canines.
-Heated beds are especially helpful for older dogs with arthritic pain, pups suffering from hip dysplasia or hairless breeds who get extra chilly when temperatures drop.
+With winter fast approaching, it’s time to bring out the blankets and cozy socks.
+For your canine family members, meanwhile it might be time for a winter jacket or a heated dog bed.
+Doggos regulate their temperatures differently than we do (mostly because of all that fur), so it's not ideal to repurpose your electric blanket for their use.
+Instead, find a heated dog bed.
+These will be especially helpful for older dogs with arthritic pain, pups suffering from hip dysplasia or hairless breeds who get extra chilly when temperatures drop.

 The 10 Best Heated Dog Beds to Keep Your Pup Nice and Toasty